bevyengine/rfcs/rfcs/45-stageless.md

 Each state is associated with three sets of systems:

-1. **Update systems:** these systems run each schedule iteration if and only if the value of the state resource matches the provided value.
+1. **While-active:** these systems run each schedule iteration if and only if the value of the state resource matches the provided value.
    1. `app.add_system(apply_damage.run_in_state(GameState::Playing))`
 2. **On-enter systems:** these systems run once when the specified state is entered.
    1. `app.add_system(generate_map.run_on_enter(GameState::Playing))`
 3. **On-exit systems:** these systems run once when the specified state is exited.
    1. `app.add_system(autosave.run_on_exit(GameState::Playing))`

-Update systems are by far the simplest: they're simply powered by run criteria.
+While-active systems are by far the simplest: they're simply powered by run criteria.
 `.run_in_state` is precisely equivalent to `run_if_resource_equals`, except with an additional trait bound that the resource must implement `State`.

 On-enter and on-exit systems are stored in dedicated schedules, two per state, within the `App's` `Schedules`.